samjones00/docs/docs/_documentation/Deploy-With-GitHub-Actions-AWS-ECS-Mix-Template.md

 Now that we have the high level overview out of the way, lets get your apps running!
 For this tutorial, we'll start with a new ServiceStack application using `x new` and incorporate the GitHub Action templates to get our CI environment started.

-First, create your new empty git repository on GitHub.
-Don't add any generated files.
+First, create your new  git repository on GitHub.

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/mix/github-create-new-repo.png)

+Once created, follow the GitHub wizard and clone it to your local machine.

 Then you can use the following commands to get your new ServiceStack application setup in GitHub with GitHub Actions.
 > Choose the appropriate web template from `x new` for your needs as most templates are compatible GitHub Actions `x mix` templates.
+> Make sure to run `x new` from the directory where you want your project files, like a local repository directory.

 ```
+git clone <Git URL>
+cd WebApp
 x new web WebApp
-cd WebApp
-git init
 git add -A
 git commit -m "Initial commit"
 git branch -M main